slateci/slate-client-server/resources/docs/server_testing.md

 > **_IMPORTANT:_** Remember to set `sysctl` back when you are done profiling the SLATE binaries.

-In order to run `perf` in the container, you will need run `clionremote` with elevated privileges.
+In order to run `perf` in the container, you will need to run `clionremote` with elevated privileges.

-1. On your host run:
+1. On your host:
    ```shell
    sysctl -w kernel.perf_event_paranoid=1
    ```